 Get started with the evaluation

-Find the Microsoft Defender for Office 365 evaluation set-up card in the Office 365 Security & Compliance center (https://protection.office.com/homepage) from three access points:
+Find the Microsoft Defender for Office 365 evaluation set-up card in the Microsoft 365 Defender portal (https://security.microsoft.com) from three access points:

 Setting up the evaluation

 Once you start the set-up flow for your evaluation, you'll be given two routing options.
 Depending on your organization's mail routing setup and evaluation needs, you can select whether you are using a third-party and/or on-premises service provider or only Microsoft Exchange Online.